 Sue: Pretty please?

-Sue: Two climaxes in one night – you really know how to spoil a girl.
+Sue: Two climaxes in one night.
+You really know how to spoil a girl.

 Sue: Jo is wearing red knickers this week.

-Me: Damn, I missed that.
+Me: Damn it.
+I missed that.

-Sue: Of course you did.
+Sue: Yeah, of course you did, Neil.

 Sue: The Brig is having a nightmare this week.